apple/ml-stable-diffusion/README.md

 Optionally, it may also include the safety checker model that some versions of Stable Diffusion include:

 - `SafetyChecker.mlmodelc`

+Optionally, for ControlNet:

+- `ControlledUNet.mlmodelc` or `ControlledUnetChunk1.mlmodelc` & `ControlledUnetChunk2.mlmodelc` (enabled to receive ControlNet values)
+- `controlnet/` (directory containing ControlNet models)
+  - `LllyasvielSdControlnetMlsd.mlmodelc` (for example, from lllyasviel/sd-controlnet-mlsd)
+  - `LllyasvielSdControlnetDepth.mlmodelc` (for example, from lllyasviel/sd-controlnet-depth)
+  - Other models you converted

 Note that the chunked version of Unet is checked for first.
 Only if it is not present will the full `Unet.mlmodelc` be loaded.
 Chunking is required for iOS and iPadOS and not necessary for macOS.